CBSE Exam Preparation : Follow These 10 Strategies for Excellent Results!

 CBSE Board Exams 2021 – Cancelled or Postponed?

-“Have exams been cancelled?”
+“Have exams been canceled?”
 “Are the exams postponed?”
 “Should we continue our exam preparations?”
 Every student appearing for board exams in India is struggling to find a concrete answer to these questions.
-Since the second wave of Coronavirus hit the nation, the education ministry, CBSE, ICSE and respective State Boards have yet again been put in a dilemma – to board or not to board?
+Since the second wave of Coronavirus hit the nation, the education ministry, CBSE, ICSE, and respective State Boards have yet again been put in a dilemma – to board or not to board?

 With all schools and institutions shut, you require a new action plan to help you prepare for, what is considered, one of the most important exams of life!